alphagov/government-service-design-manual/service-manual/governance/governing-a-service-after-scaling-up.md

 ---
 layout: detailed-guidance
-title: Governing a scaled service
+title: Governing a service after scaling up
-subtitle: How to keep governance simple and effective
+subtitle: How to keep governance simple and effective when you've scaled your team
 category: governance
 type: guide
 audience: